bschmidt72/notes/README.md

 Because of time constraints the following parts had to be omitted:
 * Frontend Tests
 * Swagger CLI Generated Frontend Client
+* Using SqlLite for persistence instead of json store
 * Sort & Filter Feature
 * DockerFile to build runnable Docker Image for front- and backend